kevin-06-huang/kevin-06-huang/README.md

-- 👋 Hi, I’m @kevin-06-huang
+- 👋 Hi, I’m Kevin Huang.
-- 👀 I’m interested in ...
+- 👀 I’m interested in machine vision.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning MERN.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything, really.
-- 📫 How to reach me ...
+- 📫 How to reach me kevin.06.huang@gmail.com

 <!---
 kevin-06-huang/kevin-06-huang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.